Skip to main content

 • Expected: 80% (typical for LLM inference)

-• Optimistic: 90% (best case, optimal memory access)
+• Optimistic: 90% (optimal memory access, best case)

-Example: Llama 8B FP16 on A100 80GB (single GPU, batch=1):
+Example: Llama 8B FP16 on A100 80GB (single GPU, batch size 1):

-• Bandwidth = 2,039 GB/s × 80% = 1,631 GB/s
+• Effective bandwidth = 2,039 GB/s x 80% = 1,631 GB/s

 • Model size = 14.9 GB

-• Throughput = 1 × 1,631 / 14.9 = 109 tokens/sec
+• Throughput = 1 x 1,631 / 14.9 = 109 tokens/sec

-• Real-world vLLM benchmark: 80-120 tokens/sec ✓
+• Real-world vLLM benchmarks for this configuration report 80-120 tokens/sec

-10. Latency Estimation
+10. Latency estimation

-Time to First Token (TTFT)
+Time to first token (TTFT)

 TTFT = Input Tokens / Prefill Throughput

-Time Between Tokens (TBT)
+Time between tokens (TBT)

 TBT = Concurrency / Decode Throughput

-Total Latency
+Total latency

 Percentiles

-• P50: Uses expected throughput (80% bandwidth utilization)
+• P50: expected throughput (80% bandwidth utilization)

-• P95: Uses pessimistic throughput (70% bandwidth utilization)
+• P95: pessimistic throughput (70% bandwidth utilization)

-11. Scoring and Ranking
+11. Scoring and ranking

-4. Higher throughput: tiebreaker
+4. Higher throughput: used as a tiebreaker when other criteria are equal

 • Utilization: highest VRAM usage first

-• Lowest Latency: fastest response time
+• Lowest latency: fastest response time

 • Throughput: highest tokens per second

-• Lowest Cost: cheapest per hour
+• Lowest cost: cheapest per hour

-Known Limitations
+Known limitations